jiribenes/effekt-nix/README.md

   # run the latest version of the Effekt compiler on a file with the LLVM backend
   nix run github:jiribenes/effekt-nix -- --backend llvm file.effekt

+  # run a specific version of the Effekt compiler
+  nix run github:jiribenes/effekt-nix#effekt_0_2_2 -- --help
   ```

 </details>